 - Care Coordination for Children with Health Complexity (including adolescents)

-1) Improving Access To and Quality Of Adolescent Well-Care Services Through Partnerships with School-Based Health Centers
+1) Improving Access to and Quality of Adolescent Well-Care Services Through Partnerships with School-Based Health Centers

 Funded by the Oregon Educators Benefit Board (OEBB)/ Moda Health grant, OPIP led a quality improvement project to improve the provision of adolescent well-care visits at a community-level by leveraging partnerships with School Based Health Centers (SBHCs).
 The project was intentionally designed to align with the Oregon CCO Incentive Metrics and SBHC Key Performance Measures and included implementation of Bright Futures aligned well-visits that included depression and substance abuse screening and follow-up.
-Secondly, the project supported development of youth-centered educational materials meant to inform and engage youth to access well-child care.
-Lastly, the project development models by which SBHCs and primary care practices can better coordinate and communicate with each other to best serve youth.
+Secondly, the project supported the development of youth-centered educational materials meant to inform and engage youth to access well-child care.
+Lastly, the project developed models by which SBHCs and primary care practices could better coordinate and communicate with each other to best serve youth.
 To access additional information on this project, please click here.

 2) OHA Transformation Center Webinar Series on Improving Adolescent Well-Care Visits

-With support from the Oregon Health Authority Transformation Center and as a Technical Assistance Bank Consultant, OPIP developed a 10-part webinar series focused on how CCOs could better address access to and quality of adolescent well-care visits.
+With support from the Oregon Health Authority Transformation Center and as a Technical Assistance Bank Consultant, OPIP developed a 10-part webinar series focused on how CCOs could better address access to, and quality of, adolescent well-care visits.
 To access additional information on this, please click here.

 3) CCO Incentive Measures Targeted to Adolescents & Medical Home Implementation Support